Blog · 7 MIN READ

 Let’s not beat around the bush: knowing in advance when something is (probably) going to happen (if not exactly when) is objectively better than knowing something will happen, but having no idea when.
 If you have a timeline, you can plan.
 If not, you can only try and game the system to stave off whatever it is you’re trying to avoid.
-And that timeline being helpful is the case for predictive maintenance (PdM).
+The helpfulness of the timeline is the case for predictive maintenance (PdM).

-Executives: People tend to focus on what they’re judged on.
+- Appeal to the Executives: People tend to focus on what they’re judged on.
 This is human nature, so knowing (in general) what the C-suite talks about in their reviews (probably revenue & profitability) and showing how PdM will help is pretty important.
 You’re going to need an executive sponsor, so make a great case.
 We’ve already shown how PdM can increase revenue and decrease downtime, so build your business case around that.
-Don’t forget safety: ESG concerns are a powerful and ethical motivator, and PdM can do a lot to increase safety, especially when paired with non-destructive testing (but maybe we’re just partial to NDT).
+Don’t forget safety: ESG concerns are a powerful and ethical motivator, and PdM can do a lot to increase safety, especially when paired with non-destructive testing.

-Combining historical and current data to predict the future is the heart and soul of PdM.
+- Combine Historical and Current Data to Predict the Future: This is the heart and soul of PdM.
 This analysis is typically performed by a combination of data scientists and machine learning working together.
 Current technology is quickly evolving, but neither the engineer nor the algorithm can do the entire job.
 The tedious work of compiling and collating all the information is best left to machines—we can recommend a good platform to ingest all kinds of data.
 The scheduling is best left to humans.
 Data teams working with maintenance and planning staff can create an excellent roadmap to a safe, healthy plant.

-In that spirit, it is helpful if you consider each new implementation as a new project, letting your past work inform your process.
+- Consider Each New Implementation as a New Project: Let your past work inform your process.
 Even if you’re pretty sure that asset B is going to go mostly like asset A, or site 2 like site 1, give them the same level of attention.
 Sites have unique concerns, so it’s important to take them into consideration.
 This will let you build the largest knowledge base possible—and the greatest chance for success.

-Implementing PdM requires a fairly wide variety of personnel and skills, both hard and soft.
-Understanding that you’ll be creating some disruption in the short term to benefit the future and working with site teams to address such are the key takeaways, as the technological part and principle of PdM is pretty straightforward in the main.
-Putting all the pieces together takes time and effort, but leads to a more efficient, more profitable and safer world for everyone.
+Implementing Predictive Maintenance requires a fairly wide variety of personnel and skills, both hard and soft.
+It’s crucial to acknowledge that while the initial stages of implementation will cause some disturbances, it is a strategic maneuver designed for long-term benefits.
+Collaboration with on-site teams to mitigate these disruptions forms the bedrock of a smooth transition.
+The technological part and principle of PdM is fairly straightforward, but putting all the various pieces together takes time and effort.
+The end result though, will be a more efficient, more profitable and safer world for everyone.